Free chicken for a year? Now that's worth camping out all night

 You know how much folks love a good deal, and when it comes with fried chicken too, well that's just the perfect combo.

-The Chamber of Commerce will be there at 10 a.m.
+The Chamber of Commerce was there at 10 a.m.
 Thursday for a ribbon cutting.

 © 2017 KUSA-TV